-You may have seen commercials recently for the “Fidelity Investment Rewards American Express credit card.”
+You may have seen ads or commercials recently for the “Fidelity Rewards Visa Signature Card.”

-I did, which is why I chose to write up this credit card review.
+I did at some point, which is why I chose to sign up and write this credit card review.

 2% Cash Back on All Purchases with Fidelity Investment Rewards

 - The biggest draw is the 2% cash back on all purchases